VUEngine/VUEngine-Studio-Documentation/engine/config-files.md

 The engine supports various options for its compilation.
 These options are provided by each game in a file called config.make.
 Among these are:

-- The compilation type:
-  - Debug: adds lots of runtime assertions.
-Enables debugging tools too.
-It is recommended to use the sram sections for the memory pools when debugging in order to avoid stack overflows (SRAM as WRAM only works on emulators).
-  - Release: Removes most asserts.
-For shipping only!
-    - Tools: Adds debugging tools without all the debug checking.
-    - Preprocessor: The .o files are preprocessor's output instead of compiler's.
 - Optimization option passed to the compiler
 - Warning option passed to the compiler
 - Control over the usage of the frame pointer in the output code